Martial Development

 Busty Heart Splits Planks With Cans, Smashes Fruits With Melons

-Some Martial Development readers have alleged that I am overly critical of breaking practices in the martial arts.
-To be fair, it is not all vanity and deceit, and if I’ve previously implied that its adherents are all boobs, then I must apologize.
+Some Martial Development readers have alleged that I am overly critical of breaking practices in the martial arts, in favor of punching bags.
+Maybe I went a little too far.
+For some, hitting bags is no fun.
+If I’ve implied that tameshiwari advocates are all boobs, then I must now apologize.
+Perhaps breaking is about more than vanity, showmanship and deceit.

 Busty Heart

-Yes, hitting bags alone isn’t much fun.
-And when properly executed, breaking can build power, control, and self-confidence.
-With diligent practice, you can bust an entire rack of melons, or a nicely stacked set of boards.
+When properly executed, breaking can build power, control, and self-confidence.
+After diligent practice, you may even bust an entire rack of melons, or a nicely stacked set of boards.